SSWConsulting/SSW.Rules.Content/rules/microservices/rule.md

 ## The tools of the trade

+* [.NET Worker Services](https://docs.microsoft.com/en-us/dotnet/core/extensions/workers) make it easier to implement dependency injection, configuration and other syntactic sugar using the same patterns you are familiar with in other types of .NET applications

+* [Azure Container Apps](https://azure.microsoft.com/en-us/services/container-apps/#overview) give you a way to host different little subsections of the application

 * [Minimal APIs](https://devblogs.microsoft.com/dotnet/asp-net-core-updates-in-net-6-preview-4/#introducing-minimal-apis) give you a way to write APIs in just a few short lines of code

-* [.NET Worker Services](https://docs.microsoft.com/en-us/dotnet/core/extensions/workers) let you scale your services up and down on an as need basis

-* [Azure Container Apps](https://azure.microsoft.com/en-us/services/container-apps/#overview) give you a way to host different little subsections of the app

 ## What's the point?